bikash-dora/scrap-example/README.md

 - `sls plugin install -n serverless-python-requirements`
 - `sls plugin install -n serverless-finch`

-Once you have it configured, you can try out the application.

 ## Running the tests

 - create a virtual in the root of the project: `virtualenv venv`